HenrikSH/HenrikSH/README.md

-Interests: c#, php, javascript
+Interests: c#, php, javascript.
 Currently learning React.js

 <!---
 HenrikSH/HenrikSH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.